Last Updated: July 8, 2021

 Yep, you heard that right.
 Overclocking your monitor is technically a thing too, and simply refers to forcing the refresh rate to a higher level than the official manufacturer setting.
-If you're out of the loop, the refresh rate is how many times per second a frame is rendered on-screen, with the standard being 60Hz (meaning you can see up to 60 frames per second, also known as 60FPS).
+If you're out of the loop, the refresh rate is how many times per second a monitor is capable of updating the image on screen, with the standard being 60Hz which means you can see up to 60 frames per second (referred to simply as 60FPS).

 Typically, unless you really know what you're doing and have done your research, you should generally avoid overclocking your monitor.
 It can cause issues such as losing the screen display altogether or cause screen tearing and jerkiness during gameplay.
 It could also damage the monitor irreversibly.
 You'd also potentially void your warranty.